Cuba: Climate

 With the entire island south of the Tropic of Cancer, the local climate is tropical, moderated by northeasterly trade winds that blow year-round.
-The temperature is also shaped by the Caribbean current, which brings in warm water from the equator.
+The temperature is also shaped by the Caribbean Current which brings in warm water from the Equator.
 This makes the climate of Cuba warmer than that of Hong Kong, which is at around the same latitude as Cuba but has a subtropical rather than a tropical climate.
 In general (with local variations), there is a drier season from November to April, and a rainier season from May to October.
 The average temperature is 21 C in January and 27 C in July.
 The warm temperatures of the Caribbean Sea and the fact that Cuba sits across the entrance to the Gulf of Mexico combine to make the country prone to frequent hurricanes.
 These are most common in September and October.

-Climate change in Cuba is causing an increase in temperature, rising sea levels and shifting precipitation patterns, with an overall decrease in rainfall predicted.
+Climate change is causing an increase in temperature, rising sea levels and shifting precipitation patterns, with an overall decrease in rainfall predicted.
 These will severely impact industries key to the economy, including agriculture, forestry and tourism.
 As rainfall is Cuba's only water source, water security is an issue.
 Warmer temperatures may affect the health of the population, causing an increase in cardiovascular, respiratory and viral diseases.
 A temperature rise of 2 °C above preindustrial levels can increase the likelihood of extreme hurricane rainfall by three times in Cuba.
-Cuba's climate mitigation and adaptation plans include renewable energy generation and nature-based solutions, such as restoring mangrove ecosystems.
+Climate change mitigation and adaptation plans include renewable energy generation and nature-based solutions, such as restoring mangrove ecosystems.

-Hurricane Irma hit the island on 8 September 2017, with winds of 260 km/h, at the Camagüey Archipelago; the storm reached Ciego de Avila province around midnight and continued to pound Cuba the next day.
+Hurricane Irma hit the island on 8 September 2017, with winds of 260 km/h, at the Camagüey Archipelago.
 The worst damage was in the keys north of the main island.
 Hospitals, warehouses and factories were damaged; much of the north coast was without electricity.
-By that time, nearly a million people, including tourists, had been evacuated.
-The Varadero resort area also reported widespread damage; the government believed that repairs could be completed before the start of the main tourist season.
-Subsequent reports indicated that ten people had been killed during the storm, including seven in Havana, most during building collapses.
+Nearly one million people, including tourists, were evacuated.
+The Varadero resort area reported widespread damage.
+Ten people were killed during the storm, including seven in Havana, most during building collapses.
 Sections of the capital had been flooded.